-There’s an argument to be made that Moab doesn’t actually have an off season, that the colder months are differently attractive instead of less attractive.
-But in terms of traffic, October through March are relatively quiet in Moab.
+There’s an argument to be made that Moab doesn’t actually have an off-season, that the colder months are differently attractive instead of less attractive.
+But in terms of traffic, November through March are relatively quiet in Moab.

 - Less sweaty